What is Inbound Marketing?

 The goal is to move past how to go to market and focus on providing better experiences.
 HubSpot’s flywheel framework focuses more on the buyer’s journey as it relates to customer experience, which is the main driver for growth.

 HubSpot has spoken about dumping their funnel and sticking to the flywheel.
-Marcom Content by Ashley, LLC (MCA) still sees the value in the funnel.
+Marcom Content by Ashley, LLC ℠ (MCA) still sees the value in the funnel.
 It’s just changed.
 You should never look at the funnel as a linear approach because a user can come in at any stage because of things like search engine optimization (SEO).

 MCA completely agrees that funnels can lose their momentum at the bottom.
 Nevertheless, a good inbound marketing approach will keep the funnel in mind by leveraging the flywheel approach to keep that momentum.

 For the most part, MCA is completely aligned to HubSpot, but this is a piece that is slightly different.
 MCA believes that the funnel should leverage the flywheel.
-The reason why we don’t ignore all the stages in the funnel is because of SEO.
+The reason why they don’t ignore all the stages in the funnel is because of SEO.
 Every web page and even every marketing deliverable has a purpose and meets a user in a particular stage within the funnel.

 The traditional funnel used to have fewer stages and more sales than marketing.
 Now, the modern-day funnel has more marketing than sales and includes more stages.
 The modern-day funnel consists of awareness, interest, consideration, intent, evaluation and purchase.
 Even more, the modern-day funnel can work with the flywheel.

 The reason why you are seeing a dotted line at the end of the funnel is that it doesn’t have to end at the conversion.
 THE FUNNEL CAN ATTRACT CUSTOMERS INTO THE FLYWHEEL.
 The flywheel helps you to maintain a relationship with your customers and increase the value of your brand.
-Engage really begins at the attraction stage within the funnel, thus creating a circle or a flywheel.
+Engagement really begins at the attraction stage within the funnel, thus creating a circle or a flywheel.

 Outbound marketing tends to have an old school mentality.
 This is when marketing pushes products or services on customers.
 Inbound, on the other hand, is a new marketing approach.
 It’s any marketing tactic that relies on earning people’s interest instead of buying it.